paulvollmer/MultitouchPadOsc/Readme.md

 **Platform**
 Mac OS
 **Dependencies**
-Software: Mac OS 10.5+
+Software: Mac OS 10.6
 Hardware: MacBook, MacBook Pro with a Multitouch Trackpad or an Magic Trackpad.

 **Issues and Bugs**
-You can find a list of all known bugs at [GitHub](https://github.com/wrongentertainment/ofxXmlDefaulSettings/issues).
+You can find a list of all known bugs at [GitHub](https://github.com/wrongentertainment/multitouchpadosc/issues).
 Please report if you find an unknown bug.

 ## Changelog
 A detailed changelog, intended for programmers.

+0.1.3
+- Changes at OSC messages
+- Added Resize Window Mode
+- Added GUI osc host/port textfield
+- Added Finger Information

 0.1.2
 Changes at default xml settings, changes at gui.